Egypt Residential Property Market Analysis 2025

 An ambitious new health insurance system is on the way, which promises to revolutionize public health care and make it accessible to the poor.
 Its implementation was initially expected to take up to 15 years, but Sisi has reduced this period to 10 years.

-In December 2023, Sisi won a third six-year term, beating three low-profile candidates.
+On April 2, 2024, Sisi was inaugurated for a third six-year term following his re-election in December 2023, where he secured 90% of the vote.
 Egypt's struggling economy and the war in Gaza were key electoral issues.

 Egypt has successfully weathered the adverse impact of the Covid-19 pandemic, with its real GDP rising by 3.5% in 2020 and by another 3.3% in 2021.
-In fact, Egypt is the only nation in the MENA that avoided negative GDP growth during the onset of the pandemic.
-The economy expanded by a healthy 5%, on average, in the past seven years, as various economic reforms have successfully buoyed business investment and private consumption in the country.
+In fact, Egypt was the only nation in the MENA that avoided negative GDP growth during the onset of the pandemic.
+The economy expanded by a healthy 4.3%, on average, in the past decade, as various economic reforms have successfully buoyed business investment and private consumption in the country.

 Egypt GDP Growth and Unemployment graph